 But there’s also something a little more literal in the air.
-With a new year comes new product launches — and some of our favourite grooming brands have spritzed their way into the new decade with some fresh fragrances.
-Here are six of the finest we’re currently wearing at Gentleman’s Journal…
+With a new year comes the chance to revamp your wardrobe, your accessories, your bathroom cabinet — and some of our favourite grooming brands have spritzed their way into the new year with fresh fragrances.
+Here are six of the finest scents we’re currently wearing at Gentleman’s Journal…

 If you want a multi-layered fragrance, spritz on Chopard Amber Malaki

 It’s one of those fragrances that just gets better as the day goes on; releasing and revealing more layers as it settles onto your skin.
-So, although you may get a waft of voluptuous orange blossom when you’re first leaving the house, and be enjoying aromatic vanilla by noon, your day will draw to the close with all of the above; a heady, exotic swirl of addictive scents.
+So, although you may get a waft of voluptuous orange blossom when you’re first sitting down at your desk, and be enjoying aromatic vanilla by noon, your day will draw to the close with all of the above; a heady, exotic swirl of addictive scents.